 - Management with metrics — Data-literate teams have the critical thinking skills and data analytics skills to set and report on meaningful Objectives and Key Results (OKRs)

-- Data as a value center — A data-literate workforce can ask the right questions and make sure enterprise-wide data returns business insights that bring value
+- Data as a value centre — A data-literate workforce can ask the right questions and make sure enterprise-wide data returns business insights that bring value

 - Empowered business leaders — Dashboards and data analysis skills help decision-makers act faster without relying on IT to process data for them